 O-1

-O-1 visa is for the employment of individuals who have achieved and sustained national or international acclaim for extraordinary ability in the sciences, arts, education, business or athletics.
-This category permits an employer to petition the United States Citizenship and Immigration Services (USCIS) for an individual to come to the United States on a temporary basis to continue to work within his or her area of extraordinary ability or achievement.
-It is used on a limited basis at Rice, but will occasionally be recommended by OISS in those situations where it is determined to be the best fit for the purpose of the program, and where all other visa options have been excluded.
+An O-1 visa is for the employment of individuals who have achieved and sustained national or international acclaim for extraordinary ability in the sciences, arts, education, business, or athletics.
+This category permits an employer to petition the United States Citizenship and Immigration Services (USCIS) for an individual to enter the United States temporarily to continue working in his or her area of extraordinary ability or achievement.
+It is used on a limited basis at Rice but is occasionally recommended by OISS when it is determined to be the best fit for the program, and all other visa options have been excluded.

 TN